The 20 Best Drug Induced Dyskinesia Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Andres Deik is a Neurologist in Philadelphia, Pennsylvania.
+Andres Deik is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Deik is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Corticobasal Degeneration.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Corticobasal Degeneration.
+Dr. Deik is board certified in Neurology, 2011.
 Dr. Deik is currently accepting new patients.

 Distinguished in Drug Induced Dyskinesia